Chase Freedom Unlimited® for Military Members

 Users can immediately take advantage of a generous sign-up offer and practical bonus rewards categories that give plenty of options for cashing in rewards.

-Coupled with a variety of other benefits that include rental car insurance, trip cancellation protection, extended product warranties, and several others, The Chase Freedom Unlimited is a great addition to your wallet.
+Coupled with a variety of other benefits, including rental car insurance, trip cancellation protection, extended product warranties, and several others, Chase Freedom Unlimited is a great addition to your wallet.

 The Military Wallet has partnered with CardRatings for our coverage of credit card products.
 The Military Wallet and CardRatings may receive a commission from card issuers.
 Some or all of the card offers that appear on The Military Wallet are from advertisers.
 Compensation may impact how and where card products appear, but does not affect our editors’ opinions or evaluations.
 The Military Wallet does not include all card companies or all available card offers.